anika24/customer_ticket_mood_logger/README.md

 pip install -r requirements.txt
 ```

+4. Enable Google Sheets integration:

+1. Go to **Google Cloud Console → IAM & Admin → Service Accounts**
+2. Create a **new service account**
+3. Generate a **JSON key** for the service account
+4. Download the JSON file and place it in the project root (this file is gitignored)
+5. Share your Google Sheet with the service account email
+   → e.g., `your-service-account@your-project.iam.gserviceaccount.com`
+6. Update `app.py` accordingly

-4. Run the app and access it at `http://localhost:8501`:
+5. Run the app and access it at `http://localhost:8501`:

 ```bash
 streamlit run app.py